 There is no question that the pace of Boomer retirement will accelerate in the years ahead.
 Just add about 65 years to the red dots in the chart below and you'll get some idea of the epic retirement wave that is just beginning (and note that the birth statistics below don't include immigration).

 With the improvement in the market since the 2009 index lows, many households approaching the traditional retirement age are in better financial shape and with healthier nest eggs than was the case a few years ago.
-On the other hand, when we look at the age 65-69 cohort, the dark blue line in the second chart above, we see that it rose steadily between the last two recessions despite the market's improvement, although it has been trending sideways over the past three years and is showing signs of easing in 2014.
+On the other hand, when we look at the age 65-69 cohort, the dark blue line in the second chart above, we see that it rose steadily between the last two recessions despite the market's improvement and showed signs of easing in 2014 with a slight trend upward starting in 2015.
 If we can avoid a near-term recession and the economy continues to improve, perhaps the participation rates of the older cohorts will make a significant decline.
 That would certainly improve the job opportunities of younger generations.

 Appendix: The Gender Difference